 UPF can determine importance information based on PRID field and/or determine dependency information based on the DID field.

 NOTE 1: Option 2 depends on the readability of NALU header in RTP payload.
-If RTP payload is encrypted, e.g. SRTP is used, option 2 will not applicable.
+If RTP payload is encrypted, e.g. SRTP is used, option 2 will not be applicable.

 Option#3.
 Identification based on assistance information from AF

-The media application (i.e., AF) may provide to 5GS dependency information of PDU sets in the form of GOP structure.
-5GS derives the importance/dependency relationship between different PDU sets using the GOP structure.

-NOTE 2: Option#3 applies to the scenario where dependency information of PDU Set is static.

-As an example, such frame dependency information can be indicated using GOP structure (N, M), where N indicates the number of frames in one GOP and M indicates the distance between two anchor frames (I or P).
-For example, if M=3 and N=12, the GOP structure is IBBPBBPBBPBBI.
+The media application (i.e., AF) may provide/update to 5GS importance/dependency information of PDU sets in the form of group size (i.e., number of PDU set), indication of starting/ending PDU set of a group of PDU sets (e.g., sequence number, transmission time), importance/dependency information of the PDU set with respects to the position/order of PDU set in the group of PDU sets.
+The importance/dependency information of a PDU set is valid within the group of PDU sets.
+5GS derives the importance/dependency relationship between different PDU sets using the assistance information from AF.
+Option#3 can be used together with Option #1, Option #2, Option #X or Option #Y, e.g., PDU set with ‘I’ field set in the RTP header indicates/resets the start of a group of PDU sets.
+The PDU sets with the highest importance or the base PDU set is detected using option #1, #2, #X, #Y, the importance/dependency information of other PDU sets is derived further with the assistance information from AF.
+Option#3 also applies to the cases where the RTP header or NAL header is encrypted.

 Option#4.
 Identification based on traffic pattern

 In general, different PDU Sets have different traffic patterns, e.g. size of one PDU Set, number of packets within one PDU Set.
 For example, the size of I frame is generally 2-3 times larger than P frame.
 Therefore, the traffic patterns can be used to identify the frame type and hence the importance information of PDU Set.